Summerland California Activities

 Our state-of-the-art kitchen is the perfect setting for learning how to budget, plan, and prepare healthy meals.
 Because campers that have been sedentary with online activities may need a healthy focus, we also teach campers how to choose healthy foods and appropriate portions- in addition to tracking calorie intake and burning in our Behavior Planning Journal (BPJ).

-However, nothing is more powerful at creating behavioral change than sparking interest in a new hobby or sport.
+However, nothing is more powerful at creating behavioral change than sparking interest in a new hobby or interest.
 As a result, the primary focus of our active component is to give campers an opportunity to experience outdoor living and recreation.

 Focus on Fundamentals